ucas-vg/PointTinyBenchmark/README.md

 [[ECCVW sumarry]](https://arxiv.org/abs/2009.07506)

 ## `The annotaions of test set have released aready !!!` [Baidu Yun, password:pmcq](https://pan.baidu.com/s/1kkugS6y2vT4IrmEV_2wtmQ) and [Google Driver](https://drive.google.com/open?id=1KrH9uEC9q4RdKJz-k34Q6v5hRewU5HOw)
+For how to use the test_set annotation to evaluate, please see [Evaluation](https://github.com/ucas-vg/TinyBenchmark/blob/master/tiny_benchmark/README.md#evaluation-)

 ## TODO list
 1. add a tutorial that how to train on TinyPerson with scale match on COCO